TITLE 68: PROFESSIONS AND OCCUPATIONS

 i) A licensee shall not permit the use of his/her name or firm's name, nor shall a licensee be associated in business ventures with persons or firms that the licensee has reason to believe to be engaging in fraudulent or dishonest business practices.

-j) A licensee having knowledge of any alleged violation of the Certified Shorthand Reporter Act shall cooperate with the Department or appropriate governmental agency, furnishing such information or assistance as may be required to conduct an investigation resulting from a complaint.
+j) A licensee having knowledge of any alleged violation of the Certified Shorthand Reporter Act shall cooperate with the Division or appropriate governmental agency, furnishing such information or assistance as may be required to conduct an investigation resulting from a complaint.

 k) The licensee shall at all times be aware of and avoid not only the fact of, but the appearance of, impropriety, which may include, but is not limited to: